-This guide was therefore born out of a need to communicate very complex and confusing systems and processes in a simplistic but engaging way.
+This Guide to the National Referral Mechanism was therefore born out of a need to communicate very complex and confusing systems and processes in a simplistic but engaging way.

 The first sketches of this guide were made in an appointment with one of our members in February 2022 who was trying to comprehend the NRM process; the result is many conversations with staff and members to try to create something that is useful and informative, and that will hopefully go someway to demystifying the process of referral into the NRM.

 Read more below to learn more about the NRM, or download the toolkit now.